raymondjadielpena-ctrl/Mclaren/README.md

 ## Notes:
 - Image is stored in the main branch of the repo.
 - Paste the raw link in Discord to preview the image.
-- Make sure your image file name matches exactly, including capitalization..
+- Make sure your image file name matches exactly, including capitalization.